SrinijaG2402/cullinaryhub/README.md

 • This website has the potential to provide world-wide cultural appreciation and unite everyone with the diverse delicacies around the world (fulfils SDG 11).
 • Local restaurants can add their own recipes to the platform.

-✨ Do collaborate with us for developing this into a successful open-source project!

 ## Images for UI sample